eth-cscs/COSMA/README.md

 Some dependencies are bundled as submodules and need not be installed explicitly:

 - `TiledMM` - cublasXt GEMM replacement, that is also ported to AMD GPUs.
-- `grid2grid` - distributed matrix grid layout transformer.
+- `COSTA` - distributed matrix reshuffle and transpose algorithm.
 - `semiprof` - profiling utlility
 - `gtest_mpi` - MPI utlility wrapper over GoogleTest (unit testing library)